lacanoid/pgddl/README.md

 - `pg_ddlx_script(oid) returns text`

-    Generates SQL DDL script for object ID, `oid` and all it's dependants
+    Generates SQL DDL script for object ID, `oid` and all it's dependants.

 - `pg_ddlx_script(text) returns text`

-    Generates SQL DDL script for object identified by sql identifier.
+    Generates SQL DDL script for object identified by textual sql identifier and all it's dependants.

+    This works only for types, including classes such as tables and views and for functions.
+For a function, argument types need to be specified.

 At the begining of a script, there are commented-out DROP statements for all dependant objects, so you can see them easily.